 Located in the middle of the ocean this area is known as one of the best dive areas in the world.
 With excellent marine life, stunning underwater landscpaes and really beautifull soft corals this dive area can not be missed.

 Hin Daeng, an underwater limestone pinnacle, rises few metres above the surface and drops off down to 60 metres.
 No other spot in the Andaman Sea has a wall like this.
-The pinnacle is covered with colourful soft corals with huge beds of anemones.
+The pinnacle is covered with colourful soft corals, many of them red, with huge beds of anemones.
 Schools of barracudas, big jacks, trevallies and also sailfish abound; while whale sharks, silvertip sharks, big sting rays and mantas often can be seen.
 You can encounter about anything that might decide to show up.

 Hin Muang is regarded to offer some of Thailand's best scuba.
 It is approximately 200 meters long and 30 meters wide, the top of the pinnacle is in about 10 meters of water.
 Cuttlefish and lionfish are commonly sighted amongst the carpet of purple soft corals that gave the site its name.